abpframework/abp/docs/en/cli/index.md

 ### upgrade

 Upgrades the ABP modules to pro modules, such as upgrading [Identity](../modules/identity.md) to [Identity Pro](../modules/identity-pro.md).
 You can use this for [Single Layer Web Application](../solution-templates/single-layer-web-application/index.md) and [Layered Web Application](../solution-templates/layered-web-application/index.md) templates.
+This command is specially designed for users who already started their development before having a license.
+Therefore this command requires license.

 Usage: